 Laser is designed to relieve neck & back pain & many other painful conditions quickly, often on the first visit.
-Call today to see if laser is right for you.

 If you have a focused point of pain, we have the solution.
 If you’ve been nursing an injury and hoping it would fix itself, you should know they often don’t.
 The problem with connective tissue injuries is that those tissues don’t have much of a direct blood supply.
 Blood is needed to get tissues to heal.
 Often the cumulative stress of daily activities creates a situation where the micro-traumas occur faster than the tissues ability to heal, especially after an initial injury.